-The WVU College of Physical Activity and Sport Sciences will honor four graduates and name its Outstanding Alumnus and Distinguished Service award recipients during its 2019 Hall of Fame Ceremony, November 1 at the Erickson Alumni Center.
+The WVU College of Physical Activity and Sport Sciences honored four graduates and named its Outstanding Alumnus and Distinguished Service award recipients during its 2019 Hall of Fame Ceremony, last November.
 The 2019 Hall of Fame inductees are Linda K. Burdette-Good, Jerry A. Koloskie, Jack J. Marucci and Barbara J. Zimmer.
-The College will honor Paul D. Grace with the Outstanding Alumnus and Sharon M. Sisler with the Distinguished Service Awards.
+The College recognized Paul D. Grace with the Outstanding Alumnus and Sharon M. Sisler with the Distinguished Service awards.

 Linda K. Burdette-Good

 Linda Burdette-Good received her BS (1971) and MS (1973) degrees from WVU.
 In 1975, she was hired as the second WVU gymnastics coach (1975-2011) and instructor in at CPASS.
 She was promoted to assistant professor and continued to teach numerous classes while serving on committees, including the promotion and tenure committee.